High School Summer Internship Outdoor Leader

 - It is strongly recommended that all interested applicants submit their applications by this date.

-- Interviews for selected candidates will be held during the last week of April.
+- Interviews for selected candidates will be held the last week of April.

-Pay and Schedule:.
-Outdoor Leaders are paid $13/hr and will work 20 hours/week at their assigned branch.
+Pay and Schedule: Outdoor Leaders are paid $13/hr and will work 20 hours/week at their assigned branch.
+As part of their employment Outdoor Leaders go to the Tetons Science School July 5-11 2026 expenses paid and are not compensated their hourly rate during the trip.

 Position Summary

-The Outdoor Leader program is designed to prepare high school students for future careers in the environmental field.
-Interns will engage in a variety of outdoor activities hands-on experiences and professional development workshops.
-Outdoor Leaders will choose between two specialized tracksEcology or Community Engagementwhile also participating in general training and career development.
+The Outdoor Leader program is designed to expose high school students to careers in the environmental field.
+They will engage in a variety of outdoor activities hands-on experiences and professional development workshops and choose between two specialized tracksEcology or Community Engagementwhile also participating in general training and career development.

 Ecology Track